Griffinhale/tastebuds_containerized/README.md

   2. Model the new attribute (JSON key in `metadata` or Alembic migration for a new column/extension field).
   3. Update the connector under `api/app/ingestion/` to populate it and capture tests in `api/app/tests`.
   4. Refresh `docs/attribute-mapping.md` so downstream consumers know what to expect.

+### `/api/ingest/{source}` endpoint
+- Accepts a source name (`google_books`, `tmdb`, `igdb`, `lastfm`) plus either an `external_id`, a provider URL, or the connector-specific identifier format.
+- Each request normalizes the upstream payload, upserts the canonical `media_items` row, inserts/updates medium extension records, and captures the verbatim `raw_payload` in `media_sources`.
+- Deduplication is enforced per `(source_name, external_id)`; subsequent calls return the existing media row unless `force_refresh=true`, which re-fetches the provider data and replays the mapping.
+- The response mirrors the stored media object (with extension + metadata fields) so clients can immediately reference the resulting IDs in menus, tags, or user states.

 ---